Free Activities to Do With Your Kids Anytime

 I want them to walk around because then they get worn out from walking.
 I want them to look at everything because the whole point is for them to have fun and enjoy themselves.
 Them sitting in the basket only gives me exercise, and staying quiet and not touching anything makes it boring for them.
 Then neither of us gets what we want out of the deal.

 Half the fun is them getting to search frantically down the aisle for the item on the list and then to run to put it into the basket.
 It becomes fun for all of us rather than just a simple chore that has to be done.
+(Tip: Teach them how to find the cheapest option, and/or to add up the cost of everything in the basket as you grab new things, and it becomes a great real world math lesson.)

 Enjoy the Outdoors